No building permit is required.

 - You must trim both sides of the fence after mowing unless neighbor has their own fence.

 - If you plan to paint the fence (not stain), please contact your trustees for color approval before painting.

 According to the Humane Society of Delaware, owners are not required to obtain a license for cats at this time in Delaware County.
 If strays become a problem, contact either the Human Society or game warden.

 No. According to our Orange Township Fire Department, Delaware County's fire code requires all fire hydrants to be painted yellow.

 Oak Creek Deed Restrictions prohibit sheds or outside storage structures of any kind (even dog houses).
 You might consider added a third garage (contact Orange Township zoning commission or a general contractor for specifications), or find storage local storage space that you could rent.

 The primary reason is that Orange Township decided some time ago not to allow parking in the cul-de-sacs and limit street parking to the side of the street opposite fire hydrants for those streets less than 27 ft. wide to allow for emergency vehicles to pass through (conforming with national fire codes.)
 The sheriff cannot enforce it without signs being posted.
 So they are putting the signs up as they can throughout the developments.
 In sections where all streets are the same width, they are only putting up a sign as you enter into the section.
-The cul-de-sacs have had no parking signs.
+The cul-de-sacs have no parking signs.

 If you choose to have a satellite dish, the maximum size of a satellite dish is 24" and it must be attached to the back of the house or garage and it cannot be more than 12 feet from the ground.
 These are Orange Township codes and these parameters will continue to be strictly enforced.

-Thanks for your question.
 The Orange Township Trustees prohibit our planting of trees in the right of way.
 If and when the position of the township changes, then the deed restrictions do allow for a single type of street tree to be planted at the homeowners' expense.